 These child safe standards were reviewed and updated and came into effect in July 2022.
 The Child Safe Standards are part of the Victorian Government’s response to the Betrayal of Trust Inquiry into the Handling of Child Abuse by Religious and other Non-Government Organisations.
 The Betrayal of Trust Report found that while the majority of children are safe in organisations and in the community, more work could be done to strengthen existing approaches to child safety.

 The child safe standards aim to drive cultural change in organisations that provide services for children so that protecting children from abuse is embedded in everyday thinking and practice.
 Saint Ignatius College Geelong will implement the Child Safe Standards to ensure the safety and wellbeing of all students at the College and promote an organisational culture that manages the risk of child abuse and neglect.

-To help create and maintain a child safe organisation and adhere to the Child Safe Standards, we are required to have the following items in place:
+To help create and maintain a child safe organisation and adhere to the Child Safe Standards, we are required to ensure that we met the standards as listed below:

-We firmly believe that these standards will further strengthen our existing practices already in place to prevent and respond to child abuse while also maintaining consistency in how we manage any potential concerns in our school.
-They will also reflect our commitment to maintaining a culture focused on protecting children from abuse that currently forms an integral part of our everyday thinking and practice.
+We firmly believe that these standards will further strengthen our existing policies and practices already in place, to prevent and respond to child abuse while also maintaining consistency in how we manage any potential concerns in our school.
+They will also reflect our commitment to maintaining a culture focused on protecting all children from abuse that currently forms an integral part of our everyday thinking and practice.